-12. What Are The Available Specializations Options For A Psychotherapist?
+12. What Are The Available Specialisations Options For A Psychotherapist?

-By gaining experience and further training, a psychotherapist may consider specializing in different branches of psychology.
-For example, humanistic, integrative, and cognitive health.
+After gaining experience and training, a psychotherapist may consider specialising in different branches of psychology —for example, humanistic, integrative, and cognitive health.

 It will help expand their services and make them skilled to offer practice in different principles.

-The most common areas of specialization for a psychotherapist are:
+The most common areas of specialisation for a psychotherapist are: